Chemistry I Honors Course Syllabus

 Phone: 352-291-4000, Ext.
 56626

 Chemistry I Honors is a rigorous, fast paced course designed to explore chemistry concepts in greater depth.
 One of the main goals of this course is to help students understand the nature of scientific knowledge and how that knowledge is created and evaluated.
-To do this, we will focus on the following: nature of science, scientific measurement, atomic structure, periodic table, ionic and covalent molecules, chemical reactions, mole calculations, stoichiometry, states of matter and intermolecular forces, gas laws, and reaction rates.
+To do this, we will focus on the following: nature of science, scientific measurement, atomic structure, periodic table, ionic and covalent compounds, chemical reactions, mole calculations, stoichiometry, states of matter and intermolecular forces, gas laws, and reaction rates.

 Laboratory investigations are an integral component of this course.
 These include the use of scientific inquiry, research, measurement, problem solving, laboratory equipment and technologies, experimental procedures, and safety procedures.